 All libraries are equipped with public information kiosk computers for searching library databases.
 These computers are networked to B&W/color photocopiers for printing.
 Many libraries also have additional computers equipped with productivity software.
 Leavey Library has the largest number of both Mac and Windows computers in the Information Commons and Multimedia Commons.
 Other libraries have specialized equipment, such as audio-visual players, document scanners, microform readers, digital cameras, audio recorders, video-conferencing equipment, etc.

 Please note that computer access requires a USC computer account.
 USC students, staff, and faculty should use the same login information they use for their USC email accounts.
-Visitors not affiliated with USC can request access to information kiosk computers at any reference or circulation desk.
+Visitors not affiliated with USC can request access to information kiosk computers at circulation desks in the Doheny (stand-up terminals only), Architecture and Fine Arts and Science & Engineering Libraries .
+Please note that the login expires automatically after 30 minutes.

 Group study spaces, seminar rooms and auditoria can be reserved for academic purposes.
 Libraries with spaces that can be reserved include Leavey, Doheny, Architecture & Fine Arts, Science & Engineering, and VKC.